Clement-W/CNN-with-PyTorch/README.md

 ### Contributions

-Feel free to use issues or PR to report errors and propose additions or corrections.
+Feel free to use issues or PR to report errors and propose additions or corrections to my code.